This year we think we should ALL be a little gentler on ourselves, and make some resolutions that aren't going to set us up for an epic fail…

 3. Start delegating

 So what if Evelyn down the road can cope with 52 kids and no helper while whipping up gourmet organic feasts on a daily basis?
 Let her get on with it.
-And let us start offloading the jobs that other family members can easily take on board.
+And let us start offloading the jobs that other family members can easily take on board if they’re around to help.
 No mum shaming or judgey pants here.

 4. Eat like a grown-up

 Cold, leftover mac ‘n’ cheese and a couple of choccie bics may hit the spot for a busy mum-on-the-go, but we say try and take time each day to sit down and eat actual adult food.
-You’ll soon rediscover your tastebuds and your waistline!
+No more #mumdinners please!
+You’ll soon rediscover your tastebuds.
 Kickstart with these meat-free recipes that you can try and introduce to the dinner table once a week.

 5. Grab some alone time every day